-Whether you have a dual boot setup or not, if you’ve installed a Linux distro, your boot will surely be interrupted by the GRUB bootloader.
-By default, most desktop Linux distros will display the GRUB bootloader for anywhere from 10 to 30 seconds.
-Do you know that you can trim the duration of the bootloader, or even skip the countdown completely?
+If your Linux system is using Grub as the bootloader, you will find that it will display the GRUB bootloader for anywhere from ten to thirty seconds.
+Do you know that you can trim the duration of the bootloader or even skip the countdown completely?

 Look for the